zopeabhijit/amazon-sales/README.md

 # amazon-sales
-Find patterns in amazon sales data and predict
+The application finds patterns in amazon sales data and predicts future patterns, so that better business strategies can be implemented.
+File amazon.csv is the dataset.